Robert E. Marling Jr.: Philanthropy

 Marling formerly served on the board of the Cynthia Woods Mitchell Pavilion and the Memorial Hermann Health System.
 He served as the vice chairman of the United Way of Montgomery County, Texas in 2002 and as its chairman in 2003.
 Additionally, he was honored by the American Heart Association of Montgomery County in 2003.
 He was inducted into the Texas Bankers Hall of Fame by Sam Houston State University in 2015.

 Political contributions

-According to Insider Gov, Marling is a large donor to Republican politicians, having donated US$50,000 to the Club for Growth and over US$38,000 to the National Republican Congressional Committee.
-He also donated US$34,000 to Mitt Romney and US$7,000 to Ted Cruz, including his 2016 presidential campaign.
-On January 31, 2022, Politico reported that Tranquil Path Investments Inc., a company belonging to Rober E. Marling Jr. contributed $500,000 to Donald J. Trumps super PAC.
+Marling is a prominent donor to Republican politicians, having donated US$50,000 to the Club for Growth and over US$38,000 to the National Republican Congressional Committee.
+He also donated US$34,000 to Mitt Romney and US$7,000 to Ted Cruz, including to the latter's 2016 presidential campaign.
+In 2021, Marling's company Tranquil Path Investments contributed $500,000 to a Super PAC for Donald Trump.

+Marling was the largest donor to the offer to oust incumbent U.S. Representative Dan Crenshaw, donating $675,000 to a Super PAC opposing Crenshaw.
+His donations constituted roughly two-thirds of the PAC's total spending, leading to Crenshaw losing renomination to Steve Toth.